urbit/urbit.org-reloaded/content/docs/azimuth/ecliptic.md

 ## Write functions {#write}

-Here we briefly describe each function in the Ecliptic which allows one to write data to Ethereum.
+Here we briefly describe each function in `Ecliptic.eth` which allows one to write data to Ethereum.
 These can be called using [Etherscan](https://etherscan.io/address/ecliptic.eth#writeContract), but the most common functions may be called from within Bridge.

-We only document here the write functions specific to Ecliptic and not the standard functions that are part of the ERC-721 or ERC-165 interfaces.
+We only document here the write functions specific to `Ecliptic.eth` and not the standard functions that are part of the ERC-721 or ERC-165 interfaces.

 ### `Point`s interface